-Japan Embraces Commercial Whaling, Pulls Out Of Global Alliance That Banned Practice
+Japan Embraces Commercial Whaling, Pulls Out Of Global Alliance That Banned It

 Japan is withdrawing from an international group that bans commercial whaling, saying it will resume commercial hunts for the first time in 30 years next July.
 Japan will leave the International Whaling Commission, which put a moratorium on commercial whaling in the 1980s.